FranklandJack/2DPredPreyModel/README.md

 where X=0 if the cell in the landscape is Wet and X=1 if the cell in the landscape is dry.

 ## Output
 The program will run from t=0 to t=500 and output the average density of the predators and prey (over the whole grid including wet areas) every 10 time steps into a file called Average_Densities.txt.
-It will also output a plain ppm file every n timesteps called output#step.ppm where n is the number of timesteps between output set by the user.
+It will also output a plain ppm file every n time steps called output#step.ppm where n is the number of time steps between output set by the user.
 All output files are created in the output directory.